karenychen/theatre-blocking/README.md

 - Directors are able to modify a blocking to each actor at each line for all parts of the script

-As a director, I want to be able to view all actor's blocking in a specific script, so that I can get a better view of the entire visual on stage.
+As a director, I want to be able to view all actor's blocking in a specific script, so that I can get a better understanding of the entire visual on stage.

 - Directors are able to view all blockings of each actor.